 So I guess if anyone wanted to do something insidious, they could have done it already, for all we know.
 What do you think G4S's staff should have done?
 Do you think you should have been asked for ID?

-Well yeah, you should be asked for ID.
-And you should be stopped and questioned – where are you going?
+Well, yeah, you should be asked for ID.
+And you should be stopped and questioned—where are you going?
 What are you doing here?
 Who you working for?
 It’s all sealed off, there’s no way they should be allowing me into the offices where all the bigwigs are going to be.
-The problem is the security guards are on £8.50 an hour.
-After tax, they go home with a fiver an hour, which is not a lot for an 18-year-old kid.
+The problem is the security guards are making about $12 an hour.
+After tax, they go home with around $8 an hour, which is not a lot for an 18-year-old kid.
 Well, it’s not a lot for anyone, but some of the guards are like, 50-year-old former Ghurkhas, you know what I mean?
-So, my argument would be you’ve got to pay people a lot better if you want to secure these places better, but the problem with private security is that they’re trying to cut the contract to the margin so much that they don’t pay people enough money to...
+So my argument would be you’ve got to pay people a lot better if you want to secure these places better, but the problem with private security is that they’re trying to cut the contract to the margin so much that they don’t pay people enough money to… …give a shit?

-What was the deal with the Bengali bloke?
+Yeah.
+What was the deal with the Bengali guy?
 It was his first day on the job, was he kind of looking up to you for a bit of advice on what to do?